daymxn/rLog/README.md

 So you're ready to get started with **rLog**!

-You can either checkout our [Quick Start](https://rlog.daymxn.com/rlog/docs/quick-start) guide, read through our list of [Basic Guides](https://rlog.daymxn.com/rlog/docs/category/guides), or jump straight into our [API Reference](https://rlog.daymxn.com/rlog/docs/api).
+You can either checkout our [Quick Start](https://rlog.daymxn.com/docs/quick-start) guide, read through our list of [Basic Guides](https://rlog.daymxn.com/docs/category/guides), or jump straight into our [API Reference](https://rlog.daymxn.com/docs/api).

 > [!TIP]
-> If you're already familiar with logging libraries, you can give our [Fast Breakdown](https://rlog.daymxn.com/rlog/docs/fast-breakdown) a read to get a quick overview of what rLog provides, and where it differs from others.
+> If you're already familiar with logging libraries, you can give our [Fast Breakdown](https://rlog.daymxn.com/docs/fast-breakdown) a read to get a quick overview of what rLog provides, and where it differs from others.

 ## Roadmap

-- Remove deps/eslint/tsconfig settings that aren't needed
+- Double check that all links are working properly
-- Update shields to point to rLog once repo is public
+- Fix issue with robloxConsoleSink config
-- Double check that are links are working properly
+- Add social preview to github repo after going public

 - Seperate provided sinks into a sub package
 - Support google cloud console logging